An arbitral award by an emergency arbitrator seated in Singapore is enforceable in Singapore. The law is clear about that.

 Foreign Emergency Arbitrators

-Insofar, the Minister said (ibid.):
+In this respect, the Minister said (ibid.):

 28. The passage of this Bill will signal to the international arbitration community our continued commitment to providing the fullest legislative support for international arbitration.

 Not some, not full, but the fullest legislative support for international arbitration.
-This sounds very much like support for foreign emergency arbitrators, at least to the extent that they are similar to an emergency arbitrator within the meaning of section 2(1) IAA, which is to say the emergency arbitrators are appointed pursuant to the rules of arbitration agreed to or adopted by the parties, including the rules of arbitration of an institution or organisation.
+This sounds very much like support for foreign emergency arbitrators, at least to the extent that they are similar to an emergency arbitrator within the meaning of section 2 (1) of the IAA, that is, the emergency arbitrators are appointed in accordance with the arbitration rules agreed upon or adopted by the parties, including the arbitration rules of an institution or organisation.

 Conclusion